Data Mapping Effectively Deconstructs Compliance Obligations

 In this three part blog series, we will set out a clear three stage approach to a pragmatic strategy to Know Your Obligations (KYO).

-Start with visualisation
+Start with visualization

 The first stage is all about deconstructing your compliance obligations and the best way to solve this complex problem is to make it visual.

 Humans are visual beings and by mapping obligations to set out and understand the linkages and relationships, we get a much clearer library of the ‘business as usual’ obligation.
-By visualising the regulatory spaghetti, we are also helping to identify patterns of data and logic.
+By visualizing the regulatory spaghetti, we are also helping to identify patterns of data and logic.
 Taking the time and resource to create this regulatory compliance map at the outset underlines the thinking that this data mapping is an investment for the firm rather than being considered as a regulatory cost or burden.

 Of course not all compliance risks are created equal and compliance risk exposure changes over time, so the once typical annual compliance review isn’t always enough to keep on top of a rapidly evolving regulatory risk landscape.
 This means that a lot of firms are likely underestimating the level of severity or adverse impact of a potential compliance risk which could lead to reputational damage and damage to the firm’s bottom line.
 By mapping the current state of compliance obligations we are putting in place building blocks to understanding the policies and procedures in place to uphold them.
 This will then enable us to find the gaps in compliance programmes so appropriate action can be taken to mitigate risk.
 It also means we can map changing commitments as they happen.